blvgnan1096-cpu/async-fifo-design/README.md

 - Metastability prevention strategies
 - RTL design best practices

+### Open-Source Tools Used

+This project utilizes the following open-source EDA tools for simulation, synthesis, and timing analysis:

+- **Icarus Verilog**: Open-source Verilog compiler and simulator for functional verification
+- **GTKWave**: Waveform viewer for analyzing simulation results and debugging
+- **Yosys**: Open synthesis suite for synthesizing RTL to gate-level netlists
+- **OpenSTA**: Static timing analysis tool for verifying timing constraints

 ## Acknowledgments

 This implementation is based on concepts and techniques described in the following research papers and technical articles: